ja88a/Chainlink-eth-SecretNetwork/README.md

 - [Kafka](https://kafka.apache.org/) as the distributed event streaming platform among the main services

 ## Status
-This dev project has been put aside, considering mostly that the BandProtocol is a good option for Secret contracts to integrate with.
+This dev project has been put aside, considering mostly that the BandProtocol is a good & existing option for Secret contracts to integrate data/price feeds.

 The interest of this code repository is mostly on the ETH & SN SDKs integration, and moreover the solution for independant MS operators to collaborate through Kakfka: to distribute the tasks/workloads and reach a consensus to apply changes on chain.

 ## Tech Requirements